|Math OER Zoom Room Jamboard Lectures Textbook|

 We all use language to talk.
 We are better at talking than reading or writing.
 Math shares some conversational skills with language, as well as having some specific math-conversation skills.

 2. Can you enjoy devouring a math book?
-Not a textbook that teaches math appreciation, but a real math book about the issues and problems and decisions that other people have struggled with and used math to help understand.
+Not a textbook that teaches math appreciation, but a practical math book about real-life issues and problems and decisions that other people have struggled with and used math to help understand.
 Can you use external resources when you seek clarifications or purse tangents?

 We all use language to read.
 We are better at reading for fun than writing.
 Math shares some pleasure reading skills with language, as well as having some specific math-reading skills.

 We all use language to learn.
 We are better at reading to learn than writing.
 Math shares some comprehension skills with language, as well as having some specific math-comprehension skills.

 4. Can you use math to analyze your own or other people's or business' issues and problems and decisions, and communicate about the results?

 We all use language to write.
 We are best at writing about our own interests and hobbies.
 Math shares some composition and communication skills with language, as well as having some specific math-related skills.